-Sean Mari : ‘I can compete at this level’ - Irish Boxing
+Sean Mari – “I can compete at this level” - Irish Boxing

 The Dubliner claims his performance in Russia proved what he already knew, he is elite senior level ready.

-“I always knew I could compete and that level and always wanted to test myself at that level,” Mari told Irish-boxing.com.
+“I always knew I could compete at that level and I always wanted to test myself at that level,” Mari told Irish-Boxing.com.

-“That competition proved I can compete at this level and I’m looking to build on that now at these championships in Serbia.”
+“That competition proved I can compete and I’m looking to build on that at these championships in Serbia.”

 Congratulations to Sean Mari on his xi to represent @IABABOXING Ireland at the @AIBA_Boxing WORLD championships in Belgrade,Serbia— MONKSTOWN.BC.DUBLIN (@MONKSTOWNBC) October 18, 2021